IRS Form 461 Instructions

 Farming losses and non-farming losses

-If you incur both farming and nonfarming business losses that exceed the threshold amount, you must allocate the threshold amount first to the farming losses to the extent you have an NOL.
+If you are in the business of farming, and you incur both farming and nonfarming business losses that exceed the threshold amount, you must allocate the threshold amount first to the farming losses to the extent you have an NOL.

 Trade or business